 - Participate in strategic planning for the organization as a whole and for specific policy/program areas.

 - Coordinate special projects, assignments, activities, and other duties as assigned.

 - Education and training: Master’s degree in urban planning, urban studies, environmental studies, economics, public policy, or equivalent experience such as policy manager for planning, housing or transportation organization.

-- Work experience: At least three (3) years experience in public policy, public administration, public health, urban planning, community development, or social/environmental justice field.
+- Work experience: At least three (3) years of experience in public policy, public administration, public health, urban planning, community development or organizing in the social/environmental justice field.

 Specific Skills/Subject Knowledge